nicolopedrani/Hyper-TICA/Alanine/README.md

 ## Different simulations

-- `Unbias_B` (starting in basin B) Ho una transizione dopo circa 40ns
-- `only_psi` simulazione biasando solo lungo psi
-- `low_biasfactor` cambiando bias factor per OPES e quindi well tempered distribution, biasando lungo psi e phi
+- `Unbias_B`,`Unbias_A`: simulations starting either from basin B or A.
+- `only_psi`: simulation biasing along psi only
+- `low_biasfactor`: biasing along both psi a phi but tuning the bias factor parameter for the target well-tempered distribution
-- `metadynamics` metadinamica biasando lungo psi e phi
+- `metadynamics`: standard metadynamics simulation biasing along both psi and phi
-- `multiT` multi thermal con OPES
+- `multiT`: multi thermal with OPES
-- `Benchmark` dentro **angle** ci sono i risultati relativi a questa simulazione.
-Ho biasato lungo psi e phi per avere stime corrette delle FES
+- `Benchmark`: inside **angles** folder there are the results relative to the simulation performed biasing both psi and phi.
+These results are used to estimate correctly the Free Energy Surface of Alanine Dipeptide
+- `On The Fly`: Application of the iterative method on the Alanine Dipeptide.